 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Hiring a licensed solar installer is critical.
-This helps ensure that the work is done correctly using current best installation practices.
-In Illinois, the state Commerce Commission regulates distributed generation energy contractors, including solar contractors.
+Confirm that your solar installer is properly licensed.
+This help guarantee that the work is done correctly using current installation best practices.
+In Illinois, the state Commerce Commission issues licenses to distributed generation energy contractors, including solar installers.

-To find a solar installer that fits your budget, get free, detailed quotes from at least three providers.
-The quotes should list all costs as well as all solar equipment included.
-Comparing several quotes helps you identify the option that best fits your budget.
+Get free, detailed quotes from at least three solar companies.
+The quotes should describe all costs and identify the solar parts included.
+Looking at several quotes can help you find the option that best fits your budget.

 Top-notch solar installations should include strong workmanship and performance guarantees.
-A workmanship warranty covers installation defects, such as poor wiring, poor alignment, or cracks in the panels.
-A performance warranty ensures a minimum energy output.
+A workmanship warranty covers installation defects, such as poor alignment, cracks in the panels, or poor wiring.
+A performance warranty guarantees a minimum energy output.
 Comprehensive warranties show that a solar company believes in its work.

 Incentive Type: Property Tax Incentive